Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 Infidelity is one of the most painful experiences a relationship can survive and one of the most transformative, when approached with real honesty and skilled support.
 The couples most likely to heal aren't the ones with the least damage.
 They're the ones where both partners are willing to be honest with each other, and with themselves.

-Jen Joseph, LMFT, CST, C-PSB is an AASECT Certified Sex Therapist, Certified Discernment Counselor, and Problematic Sexual Behavior Certified therapist, trained in PACT couples therapy, ISTDP-informed Couples Therapy and the Developmental Model of infidelity recovery.
+Jen Joseph, LMFT, CST, C-PSB is an AASECT Certified Sex Therapist, Certified Discernment Counselor, and Problematic Sexual Behavior Certified therapist, trained in PACT couples therapy, ISTDP-informed Couples Therapy, EFT and the Developmental Model of infidelity recovery.
 She practices online with individuals and couples throughout California and Oregon.